Transnational Bodies: Disability, Illness, and Health in Latin America

 Prof. Krista Perreira (Public Policy/Carolina Population Center, UNC-CH, firstname.lastname@example.org)

 Prof. Raúl Nechochea, (UNC-CH, Department of Social Medicine, Adjunct Department of History, email@example.com)

 Tara Casebolt (UNC-CH, Maternal and Child Health, firstname.lastname@example.org)

 Elizabeth Jones (UNC-CH, Romance Studies, email@example.com)

-This working group aims to expand the questions of disability, illness, and health previously examined by the Gender, Health, and Migration working group to encourage interdisciplinary collaboration with faculty and staff across disciplines.
-The retitled group Transnational Bodies: Disability, Illness, and Health in Latin America aims to expand the prior focus on gender and health to include the various ways individuals across Latin America think about their bodies and the complex ways those bodies are framed across the disciplines.
-This reframing creates a group that is hospitable to scholars in both the sciences and the humanities, with one of the group’s principal goals being information sharing between these fields that are generally separate.
+This working group aims to expand the questions of disability, illness, and health previously examined by the Gender, Health, and Migration working group to encourage interdisciplinary collaboration between faculty, staff, and students.
+The retitled group, Transnational Bodies: Disability, Illness, and Health in Latin America, aims to expand the prior focus on gender and health to include the various ways individuals across Latin America think about their bodies and the complex ways those bodies are framed.
+This reframing creates a group that is hospitable to scholars in both the science and the humanities, with one of the group’s principal goals being information sharing between fields that are often separate.